fpadovani/communicative_baby_ppo/README.md

 ## Plots of reward
-In the `./plots` folder you can find the reward trend.
-The plots that are present do not refer to a complete training.
+In the `./plots` folder you can find the reward trend plots.
-I will upload the final ones as soon as I have the fully fine-tuned models.
-The important thing is the growing reward ;)